 - Aperol Champagne Cocktail

 - Sugared Cranberries – so pretty in a champagne glass

-I think the most important thing to keep in mind is to relax, smile and have fun during the holidays.
-It always works out, and the people around you, really just want to spend time together!
+I think the most important thing to keep in mind during the busy holidays is to relax, smile, and have fun.
+It always works out, and the people around you, really want to spend time together more than anything else.

 8 ounces cream cheese, room temperature